+The surviving buildings of the plant today.
 The pond supplied water to cool the plant.

 Fort Worth’s helium plant had its origin in an experimental helium-extraction station that the government built in north Fort Worth in 1918 during World War I. On December 4, 1917 the Dallas Morning News reported that a “chemical plant” that required substances found in natural gas was being built near north Fort Worth.